nikitavoloboev/data/productivity/flow/rules.md

 ## Knowledge indexing
 - Index knowledge that is actionable in case I might need to reference it later.

+## macOS
+- Only run apps I am actually using.
+Quit everything else.
+- Delete apps I am not using and have no need over.
+Only use what I need or may need.

 ## Email
 - Do emails in burst.
 Bring my inbox to 0 every day.
 Action on each email.